Current student, International student

 Traditionally, complex phase shifters feeding antenna arrays are used to beamform radiation patterns in different directions.
 These can be cumbersome and are not ideal for small installations.
 This work is looking into developing cheaper and more compact active antenna array systems for electronic beam-steering at 28GHz.

-It generally starts with a good cup of coffee on my desk, going through the mail and reviewing the previous day's work.
+As a PhD student, a normal day for me starts with a good cup of coffee on my desk, going through the mail and reviewing the previous day's work.
 Further, I spend the day continuing the work planned for the day (either reading, simulating, experimenting or writing).

-A PhD here doesn't involve coursework and feels more like you are working in an organisation where you have taken up a project, and you have to plan your complete PhD programme with the support of your supervisors.
+I have found that a PhD here doesn't involve coursework and feels more like you are working in an organisation where you have taken up a project and you have to plan your complete PhD programme with the support of your supervisors.